 Exportizer work with the following kinds of databases:

 - Folders with Paradox, dBase, FoxPro, text, or CSV files.
-In such folder, each data file presents a database table.
+In such folder, each data file represents a database table.

 - ODBC data sources.
 Supported in Exportizer Pro and Exportizer Enterprise.